 Linda’s first mystery, Second Time Around, was nominated for a 2010 EPIC Award in the Best Mystery/Suspense category.
-The novel went out of print when the publisher died and is scheduled to be republished in early 2021.
+The novel went out of print when the publisher passed away and Linda has plans to re-release it in the future.

 Her next book, Taking the Mystery out of Business, was originally published in 2011 and was hailed as “an arsenal of tools and resources to help managers and their businesses succeed” by the Director of Career Advancement, College of Business, at the University of Montana (Missoula).
 The book was updated and republished in 2020 and is available on Amazon.